SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/02-Problem.md

 ## The Controller Class

-The business logic of the program should be concentrated around several **commands**.
+The business logic of the program should be defined inside several **commands**.

-You are given interfaces, which you have to implement in the correct classes.
+You will be provided with interfaces which you have to implement in the correct classes.

 **Note: The ControllerImpl class SHOULD NOT handle exceptions!
-The tests are designed to expect exceptions, not messages!**
+The tests are designed to expect exceptions, not messages.**

 The first interface is the **Controller**.

-You must create a **ControllerImpl** class, which implements the interface and all of its methods.
+Create a **ControllerImpl** class, which implements the interface and all of its methods.

 The constructor, of the **ControllerImpl** class, does not take any arguments.

-The given methods should have the logic, described below.
+Its methods should have the logic, described below.

 ## Commands

 There are several commands, which control the business logic of the application.

-They are listed below.
+As listed:

 **Note:** For each command, except for "**addComputer**" and "**buyBest**", you should check if a computer with that ID exists in the **computers** collection.